darklynx/request-baskets/README.md

 Open [http://localhost:55555](http://localhost:55555) in your browser.
 The main page will display a list of baskets that may be accessed if the basket *token* is known.
 It is possible to create a new basket if the name is not in use.

 If basket was successfully created the authorization *token* will be displayed.
-It is important to remember the *token* if to keep a control over created basket.
-The token is temporary stored in browser session simplify browser integration.
+It is **important** to remember the *token*, which authorizes access to created basket.
+The token is temporary stored in browser session to simplify browser integration.
 However, once browser tab is closed the token will be lost.

 To collect HTTP (GET, POST, PUT, DELETE, etc.) requests send them to `http://localhost:55555/<basket_name>`